Interactive configuration prompts

 Password to use for access to OpenStack The password for the demo user.
 The default password is randomly generated.

-Network range to use for project network CIDR of the private network for the demo user’s project.
+Project network CIDR of the private network for the demo user’s project.
 This is typically an unroutable (RFC 1918) network like 192.168.122.0/24.

 Enable ping and SSH access to instances Whether security group rules are to be added that allow ICMP and SSH traffic to reach VMs.
 In most cases this is desirable.